F1reFr0st/Huffman-compression-MSF-/README.md

 # Compression (Huffman algorithm) and analysis (Modified structure function) of speckle images
 ### Code was developed for compression of **_grayscale_** speckle images.
 ## Huffman encoder
-The task is to create .bin files corresponding to speckle images with only one table of values and keys.
+The task is to create binary files corresponding to speckle images with only one table of values and keys.
 Therefore, first, array consisting of average intensity values  of all images needs to be created.
-In the next step with implementation of **_huffmanenco_** function .bin file is created and saved.
+In the next step with implementation of **_huffmanenco_** function binary file is created and saved.
 Simultaniously, information about original image and compressed file sizes is displayed.
 Finally, when all data is compressed, we  display total size of original and compressed files.
 ### Examples